keemeew/Approximated-Fair-Queuing/README.md

 6. Send long flow and burst flow simultaneously
 ```
 sudo python3 send.py --dst "10.10.0.1"
 sudo python3 send.py --dst "10.10.0.2"
 ```
 I recommend you to use terminal applications (e.g., terminator) which supports command broadcasting to run two different send.py commands simultaneously.
-Time to send long flow and burst flow is adjusted in python script.
-Please sniff 'veth4 using packet sniffing applications such as wireshark by yourself.
+Timing to send long flow and burst flow is carefully adjusted in python script.
+By the way, please sniff 'veth4 using packet sniffing applications such as wireshark by yourself.